-Finding child care in the summer months can be a daunting – and sometimes an expensive – task.
+Finding summer care can be a daunting – and sometimes an expensive – task.
 Some mothers have found it easiest to break up the summer into weeks and use different child care each week to keep things exciting.
 (But keep in mind that you may need to pay a registration fee for each option.)
 Others like to choose one option for the entire summer.

 There really is no easy answer or formula, however, sometimes the best ideas come from thinking out of the box.
-Many of the suggestions we share today come from resources we already have on our site.
-Maybe you did not realize we had such lists, or maybe you never thought to consider some of our directories for ideas!
 In addition, I included creative ways for saving your sanity and your budgets – ideas that have worked well other moms employed during the summer months.

 The work of many is always better than the work of just one, so we would love for you to comment at the end of this blog with any additional ideas.

 Day Cares, Nannies, In-Home Services & Hourly Drop Ins

 These options can be the easiest and quickest to arrange, but they can also be the most expensive option (depending on where you choose and for how many hours).
 TMoM has an entire directory dedicated not only to year-round day care facilities, but also nanny and in-home services, and hourly drop-ins.
 The hourly drop-in facilities do have a time limit with their services, so this type of arrangement is best for those with flexible jobs.
 On the other hand, many year-round day care centers have long waiting lists, so keep that in mind if you are just now starting your search.
 Click HERE to visit our directory of year-round child care which includes child care centers, hourly drop-ins, nannies and in-home sitter services.